arneBersch/Zoeglfrex/docs/reference.md

 For this Attribute, you can also give Model and Fixture exceptions or set a difference, just like with Intensity Attribute 2.

+### Position Attribute 5 Set (Focus)
+This command sets the Focus of the selected Positions.
+The value is given in percent.

+For this Attribute, you can also give Model and Fixture exceptions or set a difference, just like with Intensity Attribute 2.

-### Position Attribute 5 Set (Raws)
+### Position Attribute 6 Set (Raws)
 This command allows you to set Raws which will be called together with the Position:
 ```
 Position 1 Attribute 5 Set Raw 1 + 2 + 3
 ```
-For example, you could use this Attribute to call a Raw which controls the focus of a Moving Head.
+For example, you could use this Attribute to call a Raw which controls the iris of a Moving Head.

 You can remove all Raws again like this:
 ```
-Position 1 Attribute 5 Set
+Position 1 Attribute 5 Set -
 ```

 You can also add Raws to the Position without overwriting all the Raws like this: